MY SCIENTIFIC INVESTIGATION REACHES ITS END IN THE MINES OF MILOS ISLAND

 ❍ Dominate

-We replaced the wisdom of biochemical memory with the illusion of permanent activation.
+Our civilization replaced the wisdom of biochemical memory with the illusion of permanent activation.
 We no longer remember — we just react.

 Methylation is one of the most essential, powerful, and ancient chemical processes in the human body.
 It is not an abstract reaction—it is a living code, a biological intelligence.
 Every second, billions of methylation reactions are occurring inside your cells, determining what genes are active, what mood you feel, what toxins are removed, and even how you age.
+At the heart of it all is one molecular form: CH₃ — the methyl group.
+One carbon atom, three hydrogen atoms.
+A tiny tetrahedral spark that switches molecules into action or silence.

 Natural methylation is the process by which your body adds a methyl group (CH₃) to other molecules— especially DNA, proteins, neurotransmitters, and hormones.
 The act of adding one carbon and three hydrogen atoms— changes the behavior of the molecule it attaches to.
 Methylation doesn’t build new structures.
 It modifies what already exists.
 It’s how the body chooses what to express, what to hide, what to detox, what to activate.
-It is, in essence, the “epigenetic control system” of life.

 Where Does Methylation Happen?